Jason Smith (ice hockey)

-Jason Matthew Smith (born November 2, 1973) is a Canadian former professional ice hockey defenceman who played in over 1,000 regular season games in the National Hockey League (NHL) from 1993 to 2009.
+Jason Matthew Smith (born November 2, 1973) is a Canadian former professional ice hockey defenceman and current coach who played in over 1,000 regular season games in the National Hockey League (NHL) from 1993 to 2009.
 Smith played for the New Jersey Devils, Toronto Maple Leafs, Edmonton Oilers, Philadelphia Flyers and Ottawa Senators, having been originally selected by New Jersey in the first round, 18th overall, at the 1992 NHL Entry Draft.
 Smith served as team captain of both the Edmonton Oilers and Philadelphia Flyers, the former of which he led for five years and guided to the 2006 Stanley Cup Finals.

-Smith was also the head coach for the Western Hockey League's Kelowna Rockets from 2016 to 2018.
+Smith was also the head coach for the Western Hockey League's Kelowna Rockets from 2016 to 2018, and is currently the head coach of the Edmonton Oil Kings.

 Playing career

 Amateur

 Smith was drafted in the first round, 18th overall, of the 1992 NHL Entry Draft by the New Jersey Devils.
 As a member of the Western Hockey League (WHL)'s Regina Pats, he was named to the WHL's All-Rookie Team for the 1991–92 season and the WHL First All-Star Team in 1992–93, also winning the Bill Hunter Trophy as the WHL's top defenceman in the latter season.
 Internationally, Smith was also a member of the gold medal-winning Canadian junior team at the World Junior Ice Hockey Championship in 1993 in Sweden, a roster also including future NHL stars Chris Pronger, Adrian Aucoin, Paul Kariya, Manny Legace and Martin Lapointe.